Vertigo dizziness can turn your world upside down but there is a chiropractic solution; it's not adjustment of the cervical spine.

 The function of these tiny organs is to convey information to the brain so that it knows exactly where your body is in space, without having to use your eyes.

-If you suffer from debris in the semi-circular canals (those crystals may also come loose after a bang on the head), not only will you sometimes experience vertigo dizzines as the debris impedes the free flow of fluid, but you will miss the ball!
+If you suffer from debris in those semi-circular canals (those crystals may also come loose after a bang on the head), not only will you sometimes experience vertigo dizziness as the crystals impede the free flow of fluid but you will miss the ball.

-Head movement to the left (as when moving to strike a ball) is detected by the semi-circular canals.
-Simultaneously, a neurological message is sent to the muscles of the eyes, turning the eyes in tandem to the right and enabling them to remain focused on the ball.
+Turning the head to the left (as when moving to strike a ball) is detected by the semi-circular canals.
+Simultaneously, a neurological message is sent to the muscles of the eyes, turning them in tandem to the right and enabling them to remain focused on the ball.

 How would you, or your chiropractor for that matter, know if you are suffering from Benign Paroxysmal Positional Vertigo, or about to have a stroke?